JoeltheFox/joelthefox.github.io/_posts/2019-08-21-Snake-Puzzle-Games.md

 ### [Room to Grow](https://store.steampowered.com/app/1471960/Room_to_Grow/) by Mischka Kamener

 This long awaited snake-cactus crossover game expands brilliantly on the mechanic earlier seen in 8 Happy Snakes (though not known to the designer).
 The player grows a cactus in snake-like fashion, and can push off walls to translate its body in that direction.
-The goal in each puzzle is to place cactus pots onto properly cactus-nourishing locations, and this is accomplished by pushing them either with your cactus head, or with your body as you bounce off walls.
+The goal in each puzzle is to place cactus pots onto properly cactus-nourishing circles, and this is accomplished by pushing them either directly with your cactus head, or with your body as you bounce off walls.

-What do cacti have over snakes?
-This philosophical question has not been given a clearer answer since Nietzsche exclaimed "ow, that thing is pokey," and by the end of Room to Grow you will wonder why the answer didn't come to you in time for your PhD defense.
+What could cacti have over snakes?
+This philosophical question has not been given a clearer interpretation since Nietzsche exclaimed "ow, that thing is pokey," and by the end of Room to Grow you will wonder why the answer didn't come to you in time for your PhD defense.

 The art and sound design make for a beautiful experience, and the puzzles are delightful as they progress gradually in difficulty and mechanics.
 For the most part puzzle solutions are logical and elegant, though I found near the end that I needed to use some trial-and-error.

 ![Room to Grow](https://joelthefox.github.io/img/RoomToGrow.png)

+>**Editor's note: the text below should not be considered factual**
+>What do cacti have over snakes?
+There are so so many things!
+But for the sake of time, here are two:
+1) Cacti are a much better metaphor than snakes for the mechanics in Room to Grow.
+Plants continuously grow from a source point, while we all know that snakes only grow when they eat fruit.
+Additionally, cacti are much more rigid than snakes, which helps explain why you keep your shape when pushing against a wall in Room to Grow.
+2) Cacti are underrepresented in videogames, often relegated to being environmental extras.
+Snakes on the other hand (as this extensive list shows) have been overwhelmingly cast as the main character, particularly in puzzle games.
+Thus, not only are cacti more deserving of having a leading role, but by having a succulent protagonist, Room to Grow is able to stand out more from the crowd.
+>-Mischka Kamener

 -----